vitmalina/bela/docs/invoke.md

 # invoke

-Invoke a method on the current subject
+Invoke a method on the current subject.

 ## Syntax

 ```js
 bela.invoke(method, [args])
 ```
-Modify the subject
+Modifies the subject.

 ## Usage